LaunchPadLab/lp-components/docs.md

 ## compareAtPath

-Function that a comparison function that extracts values at a certain path, and runs given comparison function on those values
+A function which returns a comparison function that extracts values at a certain path, and runs given comparison function on those values.

 **Parameters**